citomni/http-skeleton/README.md

 ## License

 **CitOmni HTTP Skeleton** is released under the **MIT License**.
 See [LICENSE](LICENSE) for details.

 > Note: The skeleton is intended to be copied into your application.
-MIT keeps your resulting app free to use under your own terms (including proprietary).
+MIT lets your resulting app be licensed under your own terms (including proprietary).

+### Licensing of runtime dependencies

+This skeleton is **MIT-licensed**.
+When you build an app on top of it, you'll typically install CitOmni runtime packages (e.g. `citomni/kernel`, `citomni/http`, `citomni/cli`).
+Those runtime packages are **GPL-3.0-or-later with the CitOmni Plugin Exception 1.0**.
+The exception allows separate "plugins/providers" to link against CitOmni's public APIs under your chosen terms (including proprietary), provided you do not copy substantial CitOmni code.
+See each package's `LICENSE` and `LICENSE-EXCEPTIONS`.

 ---